 reblogging again in case anyone has any questions about functions!

-ma-bster asked: Do you think it's typical of an ISFJ to want to save text messages/regret deleting text messages/conversations?
+ma-bster said: Do you think it's typical of an ISFJ to want to save text messages/regret deleting text messages/conversations?

 That does sound pretty typical for an ISFJ.
 If the text message had important meaning or was special, it wouldn’t be at all uncommon for an ISFJ to hold on to it.